ytakefuji/canada/README.md

 # canada
-In order to install Python libraries, see the following site for novice: https://github.com/ytakefuji/python-novice
+In order to run Python programs, see the following site for novice to install the necessary libraries: https://github.com/ytakefuji/python-novice

 The number of daily deaths due to the covid-19 in canada from March 10 to Oct.
 31 in 2020.